ibnuda/fpmortals/manuscript/complete.md

   def main(args: Array[String]): Unit = program.interpret()
 ~~~~~~~~

-However, there are two big problems with this simple `IO`:

 Namun, ada dua masalah utama pada `IO` sederhana semacam ini:

-1.  it can stack overflow
-2.  it doesn't support parallel computations

 1.  dapat menyebabkan *stack overflow*
 2.  tidak mendukung komputasi paralel.

-Both of these problems will be overcome in this chapter.
-However, no matter how
-complicated the internal implementation of a `Monad`, the principles described
-here remain true: we're modularising the definition of a program and its
-execution, such that we can capture effects in type signatures, allowing us to
-reason about them, and reuse more code.

 Kedua masalah ini akan diselesaikan pada bab ini.
 Namun, serumit apapun
 implmentasi internal dari sebuah `Monad`, prinsip yang dijabarkan disini tidak